stephengardner/ngSevaCall/README.md

 ## Quotogenic built with Angular.js (in progress)

-This project is based on re-designing <a href="http://www.quotogenic.com">quotogenic.com</a> using the Angular.js framework.
+This project is based on re-designing [quotogenic.com](http://www.quotogenic.com) using the Angular.js framework.
 Abstracting all backend functionality into a REST API, and using Angular's two way data binding to allow for easier real-time updates in a Single-Page-Application powered quote/photo matching platform.

 ### Live: Online

-See this early project in action at <a href="http://www.quotogenic.com/app">quotogenic.com/app</a>
+See this early project in action at [quotogenic.com/app](http://www.quotogenic.com/app)

 ## Where to begin